PedroLucasOM/GoldVision-API/README.md

 ### Login

-Follow the following action so that you can authenticate yourself in the system and make requests in the API:
+Follow the following action so that you can authenticate yourself in the system and make requests in the API.

+*User: admin@gmail.com* <br/>
+*Password: admin* <br/>

 ![login](https://github.com/PedroLucasOM/GoldVision-API/blob/master/docs/media/login.gif)
 <br />